tcprescott/sahasrahbot/docs/rtgg.md

 Here is a [list of currently supported presets](presets.md).
 The preset name will be the name of the file without the .yaml extension.

 ### !mystery
-Use this command in an SRL race room.
+Use this command in an RaceTime.gg race room.

 Here is a [list of currently supported weights](mystery.md).
 The weightset name will be the name of the file without the .yaml extension.

 Example: `!mystery weighted`

 ### !spoiler
-Use this command in the SRL race room.
+Use this command in the RaceTime.gg race room.

 This allows you to generate a spoiler race game using a pre-defined combination of settings.